-If you feel you have been the victim of harassment, it should be reported immediately to your supervisor and/or Human Resources.
-Whittier College does not tolerate any form of harassment and anyone who engages in harassment and is in violation of Whittier College’s harassment policy will be subject to disciplinary action, up to and including termination.
+Student Employees who believe they've been a victim of harassment, should report immediately to the supervisor and Office of Human Resources.
+Whittier College does not tolerate any form of harassment and anyone who engages in harassing manners, is in violation of Whittier College’s harassment policy and will be subject to disciplinary action, up to and including termination.

 Students wishing to issue a grievance/complaint due to problems on the job should first discuss their concerns with their immediate supervisor.
-In addition, students who believe they have legitimate employment issues should contact:
+If the grievance/complaint is in regards to the direct faculty/staff supervisor, the student employee should contact the Department or Division Head.
+In addition, students who believe they have legitimate employment concerns should contact:

 - Failing to regularly submit their timesheet online via my.whittier by the deadline

 - Excessive tardiness with or without prior notice